 The above does not require that you have evidence that money laundering or terrorist financing has in fact taken place or that the funds originate from criminal activity.
 It is enough that you have reasonable grounds for your suspicions.

 Contact person(s):

-Head of Group Legal Group CFO
+Group CLO and Group CFO

 Revisions